Let's get yoked. Here are 13 variations of shrugs, some you've probably never tried before.

 - Keep the elbows straight as you elevate and retract the shoulder blades to raise the barbell.

 - Hold momentarily at the top and lower with control.

 The trap bar allows for an upright position without the center knurling of a straight bar dragging along your crotch.

 If possible, use a full-length, rackable trap bar.
-Using a short trap bar reduces the distance between the plates and narrows your grip width, diminishing one of the distinguishing features of the Reeves shrug.
+Using a short trap bar reduces the distance between the plates and narrows your grip width, diminishing one of the distinguishing features of Reeves shrugs.

-Coach Bill Starr is credited with this variation.
-Because it’s intended to overload the shrug with heavy weight, straps are useful.
-To get the full benefit of this isometric-to-eccentric exercise, you must load it heavier than your traditional shrug.
+Coach Bill Starr is credited with these shrugs.
+Because they're intended to overload shrugs with heavy weight, straps are useful.
+To get the full benefit of this isometric-to-eccentric exercise, you must load it heavier than traditional shrugs.